‘Aerodynamics for city trucks?’

 Low-speed aerodynamics do count

-This evidence leaves no room for doubt.
+The evidence strongly supports the opportunity to influence fuel efficiency, through through aerodynamics, between 20-30mph.
 The lighter the vehicle, the lower the speed required to see a benefit from aerodynamic improvements.
 Every company operating 3.5-ton trucks in urban areas should ensure their aerodynamics are up to scratch.
 We know of fleets achieving over 20% fuel-saving benefit – reducing operating costs and Co2 levels.
 This is the perfect win-win.
 A win for the bottom line and a win for the environment!

 Reynolds Catering achieved over 20% fuel-saving with the below deflector and side-wing kit.